-This report addresses the results of inspections undertaken by the VI from 1 July 2014 to 30 June 2015.
-Each inspection included examination of the various documents, records, reports, registers and other relevant material held by Victoria Police.
-All records relating to all warrants were inspected, with one exception where a sample only of evidentiary certificates was inspected.
+This report addresses the results of inspections undertaken by the VI from 1 July 2015 to 30 June 2016.
+Each inspection included examination of the various documents, 23 records, 24 reports, 25 registers 26 and other relevant material held by Victoria Police.
+All records relating to all warrants were inspected, with one exception where only a sample of evidentiary certificates was inspected.

 The VI has an established process for inspections whereby a warrant file relating to Victoria Police is not inspected until reporting requirements under s.
 30K of the SD Act for the warrant have been completed.
-This practice obviates the need for VI officers to return to warrant files on multiple occasions and enables a better assessment to be made of the level of statutory compliance achieved in respect
+This practice obviates the need for VI officers to return to warrant files on multiple occasions and enables a better assessment to be made of the level of statutory compliance achieved in respect of each warrant.
+This process differs from that applied to DELWP, DEDJTR and GMA records, whereby the warrant file is inspected even if the file is not yet completed, as those agencies make only occasional use of the provisions of the SD Act.